kleetus/docker-based-gitian-builder/README.md

 ## What does this project do?

 This project allows you to build software deterministically.
-In other words, each time software is compiled, the resulting program should be the same no matter where, when or by whom the task was completed.
+In other words, each time a given set application is compiled, the resulting program should be the same no matter where, when or by whom the task was completed.
 You would think this would already be the case, but there are a few issues preventing this.
-The reasons for this aren't super important at this stage, but the consequences of not being able to match your software to everyone else's software ARE VERY IMPORTANT.
-This project seeks to mitigate those consequences.
+The reasons for this aren't super important, but the consequences of not being able to match your software to everyone else's software ARE VERY IMPORTANT.
+This project seeks to mitigate those consequences (see the real life use case section).
 It does this by leveraging [Docker](https://docker.io) and [Gitian Builder](https://github.com/devrandom/gitian-builder)

 ## What are deterministic/reproducible builds?

 Deterministic builds produce final binaries that, when hashed, always produce the same hash for all subsequent builds for a given set of inputs.
 Of the writing of this README, most all build chains produce binaries non-deterministically.
 The main reason is the inclusion of time stamps and other meta information into the artifact.
 The gitian-builder project seeks to remove these differences.

 To highlight this issue, if you were to compile bitcoin core from source using [these directions](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md) and then repeat the process a few minutes later and then took a hash of the resulting binaries, they would be different, why?
 All the same software was used as inputs, Bitcoin itself was pointed to the same tag, what's the problem?
 The problem is that certain software dependenices of Bitcoin insert meta data like timestamps and file directory paths into the final binary.
 Therefore, a binary produced at time A will be different than a binary produced at time B. The Debian project has an ambitious project to retroactively patch packages in their archive to enable them to produce deterministic builds.
 This is a tall order because of the breadth of changes across many packages.
 Here is the current [status](https://tests.reproducible-builds.org/debian/index_issues.html).
-Until this project is completed, we need a project such as Gitian-builder and we need source projects to provide Gitian-builder a config file that defines a build script.
+Until this project is complete, we need a project such as this one.

 ### The current challenge
 It turns out that distributing software has many security-related challenges.
 One of the main concerns is protecting software from being _tampered with_ before execution on end-users' computer systems.